 What is GMV (Gross Merchandise Value)?

-Gross Merchandise Value (GMV) Definition: GMV is a metric that measures your total value of sales over a certain period.
+Gross Merchandise Value (GMV) is a metric that measures your total value of sales over a certain period of time.
 It’s a metric that is most commonly used in the eCommerce industry and is also sometimes referred to as Gross Merchandise Volume.

 GMV can be used to determine the overall health of an eCommerce business, and a good indicator of growth.
 This is because it measures the volume and value of merchandise sold or the number of transactions handled.
 So if your GMV is up, business should be good!